-The VMX Series Starter provides true U.L. listed It Thermal Overload Protection as a built-in function of the main digital processor for maximum motor protection.
-It simulates the tripping action of a bimetallic overload relay, with the accuracy and repeatability of a digital control system.
-It is adjustable over a wide range and can be easily programmed for different trip curves.
+The VMX2 Series Starter provides true U.L. listed I2t Thermal Overload Protection as a built-in function of the main digital processor for maximum motor protection.
+It mimics the tripping action of a bi-metallic overload relay, with the accuracy and repeatability of a digital control system.
+It is adjustable over a wide range and can easily be programmed to different trip curves.